Traefik Docker Guide 2026: The Ultimate Reverse Proxy

 | Remove service | Edit config, reload | Stop container |

 For Docker deployments, Traefik is the modern choice.
 Set it up once, add services with labels forever.
+For a full deployment workflow, pair it with Docker Compose.

 Ready to get started?